Smoking is detrimental to a good night’s sleep

 Researchers have found that smokers sleep more lightly on a regular basis than non smokers.
 The non smokers experience more restorative, deep sleep.
 Restless sleep doesn’t allow the body to function and restore itself as well, hence subjecting the body to many a long term problems.

-Smokers have trouble falling asleep, and wake up feeling groggy
+Smokers find it difficult to fall asleep, and wake up feeling groggy

-Similar to caffeine, nicotine is both a drug and a stimulant, so it can substantially affect the quality of your sleep if consumed in high quantities and too close to bedtime.
+Similar to caffeine, nicotine is both a drug and a stimulant, so if consumed in high quantities and before bedtime it can substantially affect the quality of your sleep.
 It can affect your natural sleep-wake cycle, leaving you feeling groggy and agitated in the morning.

 Smoking increases your risk of developing sleep apnea

-Smokers are more prone to developing obstructive sleep apnea, the most common type of sleep apnea caused by the collapse of muscles in the back of the throat during sleep.
-Smokers experience this repeated cessation of breathing more often because the smoke they inhale irritates the tissues in the nose and throat, causing swelling that further restricts air flow.
+Smokers are more prone to developing the most common type of sleep apnea, obstructive sleep apnea, caused by the collapse of muscles during sleep in the back of the throat.
+More often smokers suffers from this frequent cessation of breathing because the smoke they breathe in irritates the throat and nose tissues, which results in swelling that further limits air flow.

 Smoking changes your circadian rhythm

-The consequences of this disruption of circadian rhythms moves beyond poor sleep to include risks of developing depression, anxiety and various mood disorders.
+The consequences of this disruption of circadian rhythms move beyond poor sleep to include risks of developing anxiety, depression, and a range of mood disorders.
 It is an unfortunate cycle that calls all smokers to break free from!